AwalaApp/network-website/service-providers/implementation/architecture.md

 - Twitter could keep a record that Alice is using the endpoint `0deadbeef` on `frankfurt.relaycorp.cloud` and Bob is using `0deadc0de` on `london.relaycorp.cloud`.
 - Similarly, Alice' WhatsApp addressbook could have Bob's endpoint as `0deadc0de`on `london.relaycorp.cloud` and Bob's addressbook could have Alice' endpoint as `0deadbeef` on `frankfurt.relaycorp.cloud`.

-Finally, Multi-Factor Authentication also requires a special consideration in a DTN environment: One-time passwords mustn't be time-based (e.g., TOTP) or challenge-response-based (e.g., SMS) because real time connectivity between endpoints is not guaranteed.
+Finally, Multi-Factor Authentication also requires a special consideration in a DTN environment: One-time passwords can't be time- (e.g., TOTP) or challenge-response-based (e.g., SMS) because real time connectivity between endpoints is not guaranteed.
 They can be sequence-based (e.g., HOTP), but you should keep the following in mind:

 - Sequence-based tokens never expire and are therefore susceptible to bruteforce attacks.
 - For UX reasons, your desktop/mobile apps should prompt for the token preemptively, before the app at the other end starts refusing incoming messages until a new token is given.